 - There is an opportunity to share information about climate solutions widely in developing countries through low-cost offline educational information servers that can serve this information via WiFi to smartphones, tablets and computers.

 - The Nigerian Government can play a key role in facilitating the funding of demonstration projects that include climate solutions with co-benefits.

-- Individual proposal writers and organizations in Canada can collaborate with organizations Nigeria to prepare proposals to implement selected climate solutions.
+- Individual proposal writers and organizations in Canada can collaborate with organizations in Nigeria to prepare proposals to implement selected climate solutions.
 The Canada Africa Partnership Network’s Africa Climate Action Initiative (ACAI) can facilitate this collaboration.

 11) Recommendations for Proposal Writers

 If you have good writing skills and would like to help scale-up of climate solutions with co-benefits in developing countries, I recommend you consider doing the following:

 - Become more familiar about climate solutions with co-benefits by visiting the webpage outlined at the end of this presentation and and visiting the Drawdown Lift section of Project Drawdown’s website.